(See Allergic Rhinitis.)

 The different forms of rhinitis are diagnosed clinically.
 Testing is unnecessary.

 Viral rhinitis may be treated symptomatically with decongestants (either topical vasoconstriction with a sympathomimetic amine, such as oxymetazoline q 8 to 12 h or phenylephrine 0.25% q 3 to 4 h for not more than 7 days, or systemic sympathomimetic amines, such as pseudoephedrine 30 mg po q 4 to 6 h).
-Antihistamines (see Oral H Blockers) may be helpful, but those with anticholinergic properties dry mucous membranes and therefore may increase irritation.
+Antihistamines (see Table 1: Oral H Blockers) may be helpful, but those with anticholinergic properties dry mucous membranes and therefore may increase irritation.
 Decongestants also may relieve symptoms of acute bacterial rhinitis and chronic rhinitis, whereas an underlying bacterial infection requires culture or biopsy, pathogen identification, antibiotic sensitivities, and appropriate antimicrobial treatment.

 Treatment of atrophic rhinitis is directed at reducing the crusting and eliminating the odor with topical antibiotics (eg, bacitracin, mupirocin), topical or systemic estrogens, and vitamins A and D. Occluding or reducing the patency of the nasal cavities surgically decreases the crusting caused by the drying effect of air flowing over the atrophic mucous membrane.